 1. Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others’ ideas and expressing their own clearly and persuasively.

-2. Integrate and evaluate information presented in diverse media and formats, including visually, quantitatively, and orally.
+2. Integrate and evaluate information presented in diverse media and formats.
 3. Evaluate a speaker’s point of view, reasoning, and use of evidence and rhetoric.

 Presentation of Knowledge and Ideas

 4. Present information, findings, and supporting evidence such that

 listeners can follow the line of reasoning and

-the organization, development, and style are appropriate to task, purpose, and audience.
+the organization, development, vocabulary, and style are appropriate to task, purpose, and audience.

 5. Make strategic use of digital media and visual displays of data to express information and enhance understanding of presentations.